-On "God is the Lord ...," the first Troparion, in Tone I:
+On "God is the Lord ...," the first Troparion of the venerable martyrs, in Tone I:

 Having honorably passed your life in asceticism at the Monastery of Zographou, O venerable regiment, ye twenty-six valiant fathers, ye offered yourselves as sacrifices to God in the fire with the steadfast resolve of piety.
 Wherefore, ye have received a twofold wreath from the Lord God, sending up glory unto Him Who hath crowned you.
+(Twice)

-Glory ..., Another Troparion, in Tone IV:
+Glory ..., the other Troparion, in Tone IV: